averkinderen/uptec.github.io/_posts/2024-01-12-auth-series-2-protect-api-with-azure-entra-id-and-access-it-via-postman.md

 ![2024 01 11 17H55 45](/assets/images/auth-series-2/2024-01-11_17h55_45.png)

-Ok, if no issue, we can now test to call our api endpoint.
+Ok, if no issues, we can now test to call our api endpoint.

 ![2024 01 11 17H56 30](/assets/images/auth-series-2/2024-01-11_17h56_30.png)

 We can also copy paste our access token in the https://jwt.ms to inspect the payload information of it.

 ![2024 01 11 17H56 59](/assets/images/auth-series-2/2024-01-11_17h56_59.png)

 ![2024 01 11 17H57 28](/assets/images/auth-series-2/2024-01-11_17h57_28.png)
 .

-Ok, i think that's all for this tutorial.
 In the next tutorial, we will be accessing our protected api via console application built on top of .NET Core 7x.

 > Sample project: https://github.com/mirzaevolution/Uptec-Protected-Web-Api

 Regards,